Plan a Bangkok Airport layover when you next travel to Europe, China or Australia via Asia, to break up the long journey.

 You don't have to be a member of Louis' Tavern to book the Day Rooms in Suvarnabhumi Airport and the price is very affordable.

-It makes good sense to book ahead and take advantage of the discount rates available.
+It makes good sense to book ahead to be assured of accommodation and take advantage of the discount rates available.

-Book a Bangkok Airport Dayroom now with Agoda
+Book a Bangkok Airport Layover Hotel with Agoda

 Transit passenger do not automatically have the Bangkok Airport departure tax automatically added to their onward international ticket because if the length of time between connecting flights is less than 12 hours, you are considered to be in transit.

-Louis' Tavern which is part of the Miracle Group also have a number of lounges in the airport.
+Louis' Tavern which is part of the Miracle Group also have a total of nine lounges in the airport, spread around the different concourses.

-This lounge is very popular with American travellers and comes with showers, internet and a smoking lounge and is open 24 hours.
+These lounges are very popular with travellers and come with showers, internet and a smoking lounge and some of them are open 24 hours.

-If you are someone who travels regularly then Louis' Tavern membership is just ideal because you can gain access to over 600 other airport lounges worldwide and 70 in the US alone.
+So if you need a shower in Bangkok Airport and are someone who travels regularly for business, then a Priority Pass membership is just ideal, because you can gain access to over 1200 other airport lounges worldwide and 70 in the US alone.

-You can become a member and get more details about their offer at this link to Louis' Tavern.
+You can become a member of Priority Pass and get more details about their offer and any available discounts, by clicking the banner link below, which will take you to the Priority Pass website.

 Can I leave Bangkok Airport?

-If you have a medium length layover in Bangkok of 6 -10 hours during the daytime, then it is worth considering leaving the airport to go and have a look around Bangkok.
+If you have a medium length layover in Bangkok of 6 hours up to 10 hours during the daytime, then it is worth considering leaving the airport to go and have a look around Bangkok.

 You can read my travel diary of a 6 hour Bangkok layover here to see what is involved if you decide to leave Bangkok Airport.